ursatile/css4eng/02-01-boxes-and-borders.md

 ## Introducing CSS Units

-Every example we've looked so far has specified the border width, padding, margin, etc. in *pixels*.
-Which is fine
+Every example we've looked so far has specified the border width, padding, margin, etc. in *pixels*, but CSS has a remarkably flexible systems of units and measurements.